Sub-2-Hour Marathon Shoes: How the Tech Works

 The complete sub-two-hour list

 Only three people have ever gone under 2 hours for the marathon distance.
-Every one was set in a carbon-plated supershoe.
+Everyone was set in a carbon-plated supershoe.

 • Eliud Kipchoge, 1:59:40.2.
 INEOS 1:59 Challenge, Vienna, 12 October 2019.
 Nike Alphafly prototype.
 Paced by 41 rotating elites and a lead vehicle, not eligible for ratification.

 • Sabastian Sawe, 1:59:30.
 London Marathon, 26 April 2026.
 Adidas Adizero Adios Pro Evo 3.
-The first sub-two-hour mark set in race conditions.
+The first sub-two-hour mark was set in race conditions.

 • Yomif Kejelcha, 1:59:41.
 London Marathon, 26 April 2026.
 Adidas Adizero Adios Pro Evo 3.
 Marathon debut.